-For this week’s “bird of the week,” we leave the Southern Hemisphere and travel to the northern reaches of North America.
-Fluffy and friendly, the grey jay, Perisoreus canadensis, inhabits the vast boreal forest region of Canada and the American state of Alaska.
+For this week’s “bird of the week,” we leave the Southern Hemisphere and travel to the northern reaches of North America to meet the grey jay, Perisoreus canadensis.
+This jay species inhabits the boreal forest region of Canada and the American state of Alaska.
 It also lives in Rocky Mountain subalpine forests south to New Mexico and Arizona in the United States.1

 Also called the Canada jay, the grey jay is a songbird (passerine) that belongs to the avian family Corvidae, which includes jays, magpies, crows and ravens.

 Grey jays are hardy denizens of harsh environments, living year-round in coniferous forests to tree line.
 Their typical foods include ticks and insects, small mammals, bird nestlings, carrion, fungi, berries and seeds.
 In winter, they subsist on thousands of items of food they laboriously cache during the summer, when they hide sticky boluses of food among tree needles or under bits of bark or lichen.2 And for all of you who hate to memorize anything: the grey jays memorize exactly where they cache every bit of food and find their supplies months later, purely from memory.